Resources are provided with this practice

 - the student hasn’t understood the problem solving strategy (so it will need re-teaching)

-Explicitly and systematically teach a social problem-solving strategy using
+Explicitly and systematically teach a social problem solving strategy using visual supports.
+These are available in the resources section.

 Ensure that class practises relaxation skills.